RachelMLawson/WGU_C867_ClassRosterProject/README.md

 # WGU_C867_Project

-Written in C++ using Microsoft Visual Studio
+C++, Microsoft Visual Studio

+This program migrates student data from an existing student system to a new system using C++.